Six civilians killed in India-Occupied Kashmir poll violence

-SRINAGAR: Six civilians were killed in Indian-occupied Kashmir on Sunday when police opened fire at protesters who stormed polling stations during a by-election for a parliamentary seat, a top officer said.
+SRINAGAR: Six civilians were killed in India-Occupied Kashmir on Sunday when Indian police opened fire at protesters who stormed polling stations during a by-election for a parliamentary seat, a top officer said.

 State and paramilitary police fired bullets and shotgun pellets as thousands of protesters shouting slogans against Indian rule charged into voting booths in Budgam district near the main city of Srinagar.

 “Violent protests happened at many places in Budgam.
 Protesters damaged and snatched EVMs (electronic voting machines) at some places,” Shantmanu, the state’s chief electoral officer, told AFP.

 “Five persons have died so far in the violence,” said Shantmanu, who uses only one name.

 Many were grievously injured with bullets fired by police and paramilitary troops, hospital sources in Srinagar said.

 The electoral officer said more than 100 government personnel, including police and paramilitary officers were also injured in the clashes.